 Introduction

-Define “aquifer” for your group—an underground storage place for water.
-Since the exhibit is designed to look like an actual limestone cave, challenge younger students to imagine that they are a drop of water entering into the aquifer.
-For older students, point out the “Aquifer Recharge Zone” sign at the entrance of the exhibit and ask if they have seen these signs around Austin.
-Explain that sign alerts people that they are entering a sensitive recharge area for the Edwards Aquifer.
+With your group, define “aquifer” — an underground storage place for water.
+The exhibit is designed to look like an actual limestone cave to help students imagine that they are a drop of water entering the aquifer.
+Point out the “Aquifer Recharge Zone” sign at the entrance of the exhibit and ask if they have seen these signs around Austin.
+These signs act to remind people that they are in a sensitive recharge zone for the aquifer and that their actions have an effect on the quality of water and the ecosystems it serves.

 Theater